eduardo-chan/Review/README.md

-Review class of the subject development for smart devices
+Review class for Development for Smart Devices